Bordeaux is the Legendary City in Southern France

 “The Bordelaise love their city, and they are proud of it, but they’re not as open-minded as people in Paris or Lyon….they’re a bit provincial,” said Anne-Sophie, a pretty 20-something blond who has just moved back home to the city after a long stint in Rome.

 She said the rent was drastically less here in Bordeaux than in Rome, or probably in Paris too.

-On a hot morning in June, I walked the streets of Bordeaux with Stephane Thierry, who for 35 years has run the press marketing for the large region of Aquitaine, that covers five distinct parts, from Perigeaux and the Dordogne in the north all the way down to glitzy Biaritz in the South, and west to Lot-en-Garonne.
+On a hot morning in June, I walked the streets of Bordeaux with Stephane Thierry, who for 35 years has run the press marketing for the large region of Aquitaine, which covers five distinct parts, from Perigeaux and the Dordogne in the north all the way down to glitzy Biarritz in the South, and west to Lot-en-Garonne.

-In 2007, Bordeaux was honored by a UNESCO World Heritage Site designation, based on the the attractive architectural styles from the boulevards to the Garonne watefront.
+In 2007, Bordeaux was honored with a UNESCO World Heritage Site designation, based on the attractive architectural styles from the boulevards to the Garonne waterfront.

 One thing that strikes the visitor here are those 1800s buildings….so gleaming yellow, their limestone polished and cleaned and their original color restored.
 You especially notice this when you see a building that’s not yet had the treatment.
 The big church was being cleaned and the difference was quite remarkable.